Supernova (Nova Twins album): Critical reception

-The album received critical acclaim upon its release.
-At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, it received an average score of 92, based on 10 reviews indicating "Universal acclaim".
+Supernova received critical acclaim.
+On review aggregator website Metacritic, the album holds a score of 92 out of 100, based on reviews from ten critics, which indicates "universal acclaim".
 The Guardian praised the album's "sharp, concise songwriting [that] makes for a mindblowing blast of distorted noise-pop – and destroys the narrative about who gets to make rock music."
 Many reviewers noted the Nova Twins' blending of disparate genres, with Distorted Sound proclaiming that the album "show[s] that genre is worthless."
 NME called the album "More dynamic, more experimental and with far more range than what’s come before."
 Consequence reached a similar conclusion, stating that "Nova Twins bend and blend genres like alchemists, generating a sound specific to them and the undertones of their social movement."

 The Forty Five called the album "a triumph" that "should make Nova Twins an unignorable force from hereon in."
 The Line of Best Fit praised the band for "marry[ing] politically charged lyricism with a searing amalgamation of genres, producing an album that practically begs to be experienced in a full-throttle live setting."
-In its review of the album, Ghost Cult magazine concluded that "Nova Twins are rising as torchbearers for the future of rock music, flawlessly executing elements no one would’ve ever expected to hear from the style ten years ago."
+In its review of the album, Ghost Cult magazine concluded that "Nova Twins are rising as torchbearers for the future of rock music, flawlessly executing elements no one would've ever expected to hear from the style ten years ago."